| Anatomy of Adultery - 15 Steps of Unfaithfulness

 he cared.
 I loved hearing his caring voice at the other end

+of the line, even though I knew he was married."
 "We spent so much time together at work that I swear

 she knew more about me than my wife ever did -- or even cared

+to know."
 8. Minor yet arousing touch,

-"He never touched me for months.
+squeeze, or hug."He never touched me for months.
 Then one night after

 working late, we were walking toward the door when he said